fanpu/website/_posts/2021-12-24-against-government-scholarships.markdown

 life.
 Most people are not so lucky to have figured out who they are and what they want to do by then.
-It is much better to keep your options open and know that you are limited only by your own volition.
+It is much better to keep your options open and know that you are limited only by how big you dream.

-# Final Remarks
+# Concluding Remarks
 There are good reasons on both sides on whether you should take a scholarship.
 My goal is not to discourage people from considering them, but to provide a fuller picture of what happens down the road if you decide to go down either